CSCI-442-Mines/project-4-starter/README.rst

 .. important::

    * You'll want to read this **entire document** before beginning the project.
-Please ask any questions you have on Piazza, but only if this README does not answer your question.
+Please ask any questions you have on the discussion board, but only if this README does not answer your question.
    * Finally, be sure to start early.
 If you wait until a few days before the due date, you are unlikely to finish in time.

-1. Introduction
+1) Introduction
 ===============

-The goal of this project is to implement many of the scheduling algorithms discussed in class in a discrete- event simulator.
+The goal of this project is to implement many of the scheduling algorithms discussed in class in a discrete-event simulator.
 Additionally, at the end of execution, your program will calculate and display several performance criteria from the simulation.

 Since this is a large project, you should note the following:

-1. You are given a **LOT** of starter code, which implements the simulation for you and nicely sets up what you are required to implement.
+* You are given a **LOT** of starter code, which implements the simulation for you and nicely sets up what you are required to implement.

-        - You will gain familarity with working on a large, existing code base using modern C++ principles.
+    * You will gain familarity with working on a large, existing code base using modern C++ principles.

-        - Part of the project is simply being comfortable with understanding how to work with large amounts of code you did not write.
+    * Part of the project is simply being comfortable with understanding how to work with large amounts of code you did not write.

-        - However, if you prefer reinventing the wheel and overall making your life more difficult, you do *not* have to use the starter provided.
+    * However, if you prefer reinventing the wheel and overall making your life more difficult, you do *not* have to use the starter provided.
 But note that you are adding a good 20+ hours of work to yourself by not using it, and only limited TA support will be available for this.

-2. This project is split into two deliverables to discourage procrastination.
+* This project is split into two deliverables to discourage procrastination.

-2. Project Requirements
+2) Project Requirements
 =======================

 You will create a program called ``cpu-sim``, which simulates a variety of possibly multi-threaded processes